FoodAskew |

 3. Remove the potatoes from the water, but place them back into the still warm pot.
 Add butter & milk, & mash with either potato masher or electric hand mixer until it begins to smooth but is still quite lumpy.

-4. Add parmesan & continue to mash until you reached the desired consistency.
+4. Add Parmesan & continue to mash until you reached the desired consistency.
 Add parsley on top for garnish & enjoy.

 Easy Hamburger Pie